-Our programs are not designed to support the needs of students who are identified with: Autism Spectrum Disorders, Developmental Delays, Oppositional Defiant Disorder, Pervasive Developmental Disorder, and Social Pragmatic Disorder.
+Our programs are not designed to support the needs of students who are identified with: Autism Spectrum Disorders (ASD), developmental delays, Oppositional Defiant Disorder (ODD), and Social (Pragmatic) Communications Disorder (SCD).
 Questions about whether our programs would be a good fit for your child?
 Please contact the Admissions office.

 Please apply online, click here.
 There is a non-refundable application fee of $75 which is payable online with a major credit or debit card.

 Once your application is complete, you will hear from one of the directors of the Summer Program to schedule a campus visit.
 During the campus visit, children applying for the five-week program will be administered a brief reading and math assessment.

 After the visit, the admissions committee meets to throughly assess the potential fit between student and program.
 Decision letters are sent within two weeks.
 Please note participation in the Summer Programs does not guarantee placement in the academic year and is a separate process.